 Town of Surfside Flooding Warning.

-Town of Surfside Florida has issued a flood warning to the residents in the area due to higher than expected ocean tides.
+Town of Surfside issues flooding warning to the residents in the area due to higher than expected ocean tides.
 A warning issued by the town is based on the National Oceanographic Atmospheric Administration or NOAA is predicting a higher than expected tides.
 Town of Surfside Florida is a barrier island just like most of the beachfront cities along the coastline cities like Bal Harbour, Sunny Isles, Hallandale, and Hollywood.
 With the ocean to the east and Intracoastal on the west there are not many places water can go should a high tide surge comes.

 Surfside is experiencing high tides over two feet, which is about a foot above what the NOAA has originally predicted.
 The warning is being issued for the next 5 day through the middle of next week as a precautionary measure to let the residents know of potential danger and how to deal with it.
 Due to the existing weather conditions with strong easterly winds and rain, which is expected to stick around for the next few days, Town Of Surfside has issued this warning.